Graphic: Indian stocks falter as growth concerns eclipse election euphoria

 Higher oil prices also pose a threat to the economy in the form of higher import costs, thereby widening the current account deficit.
 Analysts said rising oil prices would slow down consumer spending further.

-Graphic: India's twin deficits tmsnrt.rs/2FLLGHd
+Graphic: India's twin deficits https://tmsnrt.rs/2FLLGHd

 ”The key risks for the market is a sharp rise in the oil prices,” said Rajat Agarwal, a strategist at Societe Generale.
 He added higher oil prices had so far had a limited impact on the Indian rupee this year due to strong foreign portfolio inflows ahead of the elections.